 Evan Eigner was announced as an assistant coach for the Terps by head coach Brett Nelligan on Aug.
 5, 2016.

-Eigner comes to College Park after graduating from Ohio State this spring.
+Eigner comes to College Park after graduating from Ohio State.
 He spent two seasons competing for the Buckeyes’ men’s gymnastics team, helping Ohio State to the 2016 Big Ten Championship and a third place finish at the 2016 NCAA Championship.
 As a Buckeye, Eigner was named Academic All-Big Ten and a CGA First Team All-America Scholar Athlete.
 He also served as the team’s community service coordinator.

 As a student-athlete, Eigner also acclimated himself with the athletic department’s external operations office, working as an event management intern and a Buckeye Marketing Academy student assistant.